r-Techsupport/rTS_Wiki/docs/disks/data-recovery/data-recovery.md

 ---

 # Data Recovery
-Data recovery is a complicated process that requires care and attention to be done properdly.
+Data recovery is a complicated process that requires care and attention to be done properly.
 Look through the scenarios below to decide which method of data recovery you will need to do.

 {% include embeds/data-recovery-warning.md %}